 - Yearly service that includes an oil change, new spark plugs, new air filter and blade sharpening

-Once you have found a likely candidate — a used, name-brand mower with an engine for which you can still find parts, that is priced appropriately and has been well-maintained — here are additional things Redburn recommends checking:
+Once you have found a likely candidate — a used, name-brand mower with an engine for which you can still find parts, that is priced appropriately and has been well-maintained — here are additional things Redburn recommends you do before you buy:

-- Make sure to start the mower and see that it performs the way it should.
+Start the mower.
+Make sure to start the engine and see that the mower performs the way it should.
 “Start the machine yourself,” Redburn says, “to make sure you can start it, and not just the person selling it to you.”
 If you can’t start it when you get it home, you can’t cut your grass.

-- Check the oil to ensure it appears fresh and clean.
+Check the oil.
+Make sure the oil appears fresh and clean.
 “If it’s been badly abused, the oil is going to be black, thick and gooey-looking,” Redburn says.

 Amanda eventually decided to purchase a new, self-propelled lawn mower with one of the recommended engines.
 It was on sale, but she was also able to get an extra 30% discount because the store had a special late-night sale event.
 The tips for what to look for when buying a used mower came in handy, and the service tips will help her keep her new mower in great condition.